 Part of the apparent success comes from the growing plant itself and further to that formulations can be generated from the extracts of these plants which can be used as a spray.
 Making the liquid solutions often involves soaking the relevant plant leaves in boiling water then allowing it to cool before straining out the liquid which you can then spray around areas where rats and other rodents may travel.

 One example of this is mint.
 This is one of my favourite plants as it makes the delicious mint jelly and it goes very well with roast lamb and many other meats.
 Rats however, appear to dislike it which makes the growing of meant very convenient.
 If you can spare some mint leaves and chop them up to put in boiling water, this will make a solution which when strained out can be poured into a spray bottle.

 You can then spray it everywhere where you think rats may visit.
 This is something you will have to do on a regular basis because the smell will disperse after a while.

-Another plant that rats don’t like is garlic.
+Another plant that rats don’t appear to like is garlic.
 You can grow garlic in the garden.
 We all know about the smell of garlic, most of us like it in our cooking but rats aren’t so keen.
 As with the mint you can make a spray solution by placing garlic cloves in boiling water and then strain out the liquid.

-Just for a laugh you could mix up a solution and squirt it down a rat hole. this will make them think twice about whether they want to stay around or at least it will make them turn up there twitching-noses.
+Just for a laugh you could mix up a solution and squirt it down a rat hole.
+This will make them think twice about whether they want to stay around or at least it will make them turn up there twitching-noses.

 These are plants which are most likely going to be grown in your garden anyway.
 It’s most convenient to think that the plants that we like in the garden can provide us with a first line of defence against rats.
 The effect of plants grown in the garden are always going to be minimal so don’t have high expectations of this.